 Early History of the Mokler family

-Another 271 words (19 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Mokler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mokler research.
+Another 136 words (10 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Mokler History in all our PDF Extended History products and printed products wherever possible.

 Mokler Spelling Variations